 - A fine of $100-300

 - 10-16 hours of community service alongside or in place of up to one-year imprisonment

 - 30-180 day license suspension

 The penalties for DUI are exceedingly severe the greater your BAC at the time of the violation.
-Circumstances such as death or other bodily injury cause the most significant penalties, including imprisonment.
+Circumstances such as death or other bodily injuries, including imprisonment, cause the most significant penalties.